-The word “law” does not have the definite article to “the” in the Greek.
-This indefiniteness refers to the principle of law-keeping rather than the Mosaic law, although it clearly involves a misuse of the Mosaic law along with other legalistic rules for living.
+The word “law” does not have the definite article to “the” in Greek.
+This indefiniteness refers to the principle of law-keeping rather than the Mosaic law.
+However, it clearly involves a misuse of the Mosaic law along with other legalistic rules for living.

 do you not hear the law?